 If things aren’t going well in your relationship, and you don’t feel emotionally nurtured by each other, the opposite will happen.
 A totally different, negative reaction will happen about their lateness.

 Without a reservoir of deposits in your relationship’s emotional bank account, your immediate reactions would probably be along these lines: “She never cares about my feelings!
 She’s so self-centered “ or “There he goes again, he’s always inconsiderate!”
 “Never” and “always” are sure signs that your emotional bank account is empty.
 You can’t give them the benefit of the doubt because you have no reserves to draw on.

 You can guess what happens now.
 It’s the low road – the reactive, instinctive emotional part of your brain hijacks your thinking brain and it goes from bad to worse.
 If you have negative reactions to things, they trigger negative feelings as well as aggressive, withdrawing or unkind behaviours in both of you.
 These trigger more negative interactions in an increasingly downward spiral.

 What most people don’t realise is that with repeated practice you can change these negative reactions and interactions.
-If you regularly practice research-based skills to build trust and to nurture your relationship, you can create new feelings, thoughts and behaviours.
+If you regularly practice self-soothing and self-care, practice research-based skills to build trust and to nurture your relationship, you can create new feelings, thoughts and behaviours.
 These then give rise to new and better emotional responses and a much happier relationship.
 You’ll feel like friends again.

 Unless you put new skills in place, you’ll be trapped in your brain’s automatic responses of fight/flight/freeze.
 You’ll keep believing your own negative stories and emotions.
 You’ll continue to fight to defend your own perspective.
 Your partner will feel like an enemy and you’ll treat each other like one.